 Similar legislation has already been passed this year by the BJP-controlled states of Madhya Pradesh and Uttar Pradesh.

-Research suggests that anti-conversion laws can lead to increased violent persecution of Christians in Indian states that enforce them.
-In March the Vishwa Hindu Parishad (VHP), a hard-line Hindu group, pledged to identify and report Christians carrying out allegedly “illegal” conversions in Madhya Pradesh.
+Research suggests that anti-conversion laws can lead to increased violent persecution of Christians in Indian states which enforce them.
+In March 2021 the Vishwa Hindu Parishad (VHP), a hard-line Hindu group, pledged to identify and report Christians carrying out allegedly “illegal” conversions in Madhya Pradesh.